Complete Golf Store Business Logo

 The Golf Ball Used With The Golf Simulator

-The idea here is to be consistent with the choice of golf balls you use.
-You need to use the same balls both on the real golf course and the virtual one.
+The idea here is to be consistent with the choice of the balls you use.
+You need to use the same balls both on the real course and the virtual one.
 The reasons for this are more or less obvious.
-Usually, it's possible to use a real ball with your simulator.
+Usually, it’s possible to use a real ball with your simulator.

-First, different golf balls may have different properties (Construction, cover type, dimple count, etc.) that make them perform differently (different ball speeds and flight distances).
+First, different balls may have different properties (Construction, cover type, dimple count, etc.) that make them perform differently (different ball speeds and flight distances).
 To ensure you get the most accurate data on your simulator, make sure you use the same balls.

-To avoid having any discrepancies between your results on the golf course and the ones you get on the simulator, try your best to use the same golf balls in both situations.
+To avoid having any discrepancies between your results on the course and the ones you get on the simulator, try your best to use the same balls in both situations.
 This way, you guarantee your setup will be as accurate as possible.

 Your Golf Clubs

-The "one size fits all" rule doesn't apply in golf.
-Every single golfer needs to look for golf clubs that are suitable for him/her.
+The “one size fits all” rule doesn’t apply in golf.
+Every single golfer needs to look for clubs that are suitable for him/her.
 Using the wrong set of clubs will cause endless problems or even injury.
-That's why a lot of golfers recourse to club fitting services provided by professional golf shops.
+That’s why a lot of golfers recourse to club fitting services provided by professional golf shops.

-Depending on your swing specifications, the fitting software will suggest different combinations of golf clubs with different shaft options to better fit your swing style.
+Depending on your swing specifications, the fitting software will suggest different combinations of clubs with different shaft options to better fit your swing style.
 You will try to swing the suggested clubs and compare them to your existing equipment.
 The results are then compared by the fitting software to determine which clubs are best for you.

-Many simulators offer a fitting option to determine which clubs the best suit your game.
+Many simulators offer a fitting option to determine which clubs best suit your game.
 Of course, if you buy a more expensive simulation package, the fitting process will be more accurate as the device uses advanced, high-quality components to detect details of your swings.
 In fact, some high-end simulation packages, such as the HD Golf setup, claim to provide extremely accurate fitting options (with a margin of error within one-tenth of a degree in its readings).
-Of course, this is a high-end unit that many golf shops can use for fitting purposes.
-The same goes for other premium simulators like the Trackman 4 or Golfzon's.
+Of course, this is a high-end unit that many shops can use for fitting purposes.
+The same goes for other premium simulators like the Trackman 4 or Golfzon.
 The problem is that these packages are extremely expensive, and not all golfers can afford to buy them.

 Still, other more affordable options like the SkyTrak launch monitor or Flightscope's Mevo+ can be used for club fitting, and they do a great job.
 A lot of players rely on those mid-range packages to do their club fitting, and they are all satisfied with the accuracy of their results as they can see performance differences using the cheaper golf simulators' fitting software.

-Fitting your clubs at your favorite golf shop on a high-end fitting software is not a necessity if you already have a home golf simulation setup (unless you are a professional golfer to whom the slightest details are crucial).
+Fitting your clubs at your favorite golf shop on high-end fitting software is not a necessity if you already have a home golf simulation setup (unless you are a professional golfer to whom the slightest details are crucial).
 The expensive models do a slightly better job, but for any golfer, the difference is not that decisive.

 The Overall Setup And Devices Placement